niemasd/Rosing-Knight-Moshiri-Demo-2022/README.md

 ## Input Files
 * `4000.01.viralmsa.aln` = 4000 random complete SARS-CoV-2 genomes from GISAID

-## Plugin 1: Multiple Sequence Alignment
+## ~Plugin 1: Multiple Sequence Alignment~
-The input to this plugin is the output of Per-Sample COVID-19 Plugin 2 from many samples (i.e., many consensus genome sequences), and this plugin concatenates them and performs reference-guided Multiple Sequence Alignment.
+~The input to this plugin is the output of Per-Sample COVID-19 Plugin 2 from many samples (i.e., many consensus genome sequences), and this plugin concatenates them and performs reference-guided Multiple Sequence Alignment.~

+**EDIT:** We don't accelerate MSA, so let's just skip this step and start the "Multi-Sample COVID Pipeline" from the already-aligned MSA.
+Forget ViralMSA and whatnot for the demo.

 ### CPU Commands
+IGNORE THIS:

 ```bash
 cat {FASTA_1} {FASTA_2} {FASTA_N} > unaligned.fas
 python3 ViralMSA.py -s unaligned.fas -r SARS-CoV-2 -e {EMAIL_ADDRESS} -o viralmsa_out -t [THREADS]